Winona Ryder: Personal life

 Ryder maintains homes in San Francisco, Los Angeles, and Williamsburg in New York City.
-Ryder identifies as Jewish and has experienced antisemitism.
-She suffers from insomnia, and has been a victim of stalking.
+She is Jewish and has experienced antisemitism.
+She suffers from insomnia and has been a victim of stalking.

 She has credited her career to director Tim Burton.

-Ryder has been involved in philanthropic work for the American Indian College Fund since her twenties, which sends low income Native Americans to universities.
+Ryder has been involved in philanthropic work since her twenties for the American Indian College Fund, which sends low-income Native Americans to universities.

 Relationships

-Ryder met Johnny Depp at the Great Balls of Fire! premiere in June 1989 and they began dating shortly afterwards, when she was still 17.
-She was engaged to him from 1990 to 1993.
-She dated Soul Asylum band member Dave Pirner.
+Ryder met Johnny Depp at the Great Balls of Fire! premiere in June 1989.
+In February 1990, the 18-year-old Ryder began dating the 26-year-old Depp after they were reintroduced by a mutual friend.
+They became engaged in July of that year, but split up in June 1993.
+She dated Soul Asylum band member Dave Pirner from 1993 to 1996 and Helmet frontman Page Hamilton from 2003 to 2005.
 She dated actor Matt Damon from 1998 to 2000.
 Since 2011, she has been in a relationship with fashion designer Scott Mackinlay Hahn.

 Polly Klaas

-In 1993, Ryder offered a reward in the hope that it would lead to the return of kidnapped child Polly Klaas.
-Klaas lived in Petaluma, the town where Ryder grew up.
-Ryder offered a $200,000 reward for the 12-year-old kidnap victim's safe return.
+In 1993, Ryder offered a $200,000 reward in hopes that it would lead to the safe return of kidnapped child Polly Klaas.
+Klaas lived in Petaluma, where Ryder grew up.
 After the girl's death, Ryder dedicated her performance as Jo in the 1994 film adaptation of Little Women, one of Klaas's favorite novels, to Klaas's memory.

-During a sentencing hearing related to the 2001 shoplifting incident, Ryder's attorney, Mark Geragos, referred to her work with the Polly Klaas Foundation and other charitable causes.
+During a sentencing hearing related to her 2001 shoplifting incident, Ryder's attorney, Mark Geragos, referred to her work with the Polly Klaas Foundation and other charitable causes.
 In response, Deputy District Attorney Ann Rundle said, "What's offensive to me is to trot out the body of a dead child."
-Polly's father Marc Klaas defended Ryder and expressed outrage at the prosecutor's comments.
+Polly's father, Marc Klaas, defended Ryder and expressed outrage at the prosecutor's comments.